nytimes/covid-19-data/README.md

 * Kansas City, Mo.

 Four counties (Cass, Clay, Jackson and Platte) overlap the municipality of Kansas City, Mo.
 The cases and deaths that we show for these four counties are only for the portions exclusive of Kansas City.
 Cases and deaths for Kansas City are reported as their own line.

+* Joplin, Mo.

+Starting June 25, cases and deaths for Joplin are reported separately from Jasper and Newton counties.
+The cases and deaths reported for those counties are only for the portions exclusive of Joplin.
+Joplin cases and deaths previously appeared in the counts for those counties or as Unknown.

 * Alameda County, Calif.